Skip to main content

 Captive Finance Programs

-Tigercat's regional dealer programs through Saskatchewan distributors (Redhead Equipment serves much of the prairie forestry market), Cat Financial through Finning, and John Deere Financial through Brandt sometimes have credit-rebuilding or first-time buyer tiers on forestry iron.
-The rate probably will not be pretty on a challenged-credit file, but the conversation is often more practical than at a generalist bank.
+Cat Financial through Finning, John Deere Financial through Brandt, and Tigercat through its prairie dealer network (Redhead Equipment serves much of the Saskatchewan forestry market) sometimes have credit-rebuilding or first-time-buyer tiers on forestry iron.
+The rate will not be pretty on a challenged-credit file, but the conversation tends to be more practical than at a generalist bank because the dealer wants the machine moved.

 Lease-to-Own Structures

-On a lease-to-own, the finance company retains title during the term and you exercise a buyout at the end.
-Structurally lower risk for the lessor, which can make approval easier on a challenged-credit Saskatchewan file.
-Lease-to-own tends to show up more often on smaller iron (used skidders, log trucks) than on high-dollar bunchers or forwarders, but it is worth asking about.
+The finance company retains title during the term and you exercise a buyout at the end.
+Structurally lower risk for the lessor, which can make approval easier on a challenged-credit file.
+More common on smaller iron — used skidders, log trucks — than on high-dollar bunchers or forwarders, but worth asking about.

 Co-Signer or Guarantor

-A business partner, spouse, or family member with strong Saskatchewan credit who is willing to co-sign can change the picture dramatically — rates come down, down payment requirements ease, terms extend.
+A partner, spouse, or family member with strong Saskatchewan credit who will co-sign can change the picture — lower rate, smaller down payment, longer term.
 The co-signer is taking real risk, so the conversation has to be honest.

 Broker Shopping